- Applying for an extended study period

-An extended study period is granted if the Vice Rector for Education decides that on the basis of the study plan and taking into consideration the extent of the studies already completed and the amount and breadth of studies yet to be completed the student is in a position to complete their studies within a reasonable time period.
+An extended study period is granted if the Education Dean decides that on the basis of the study plan and taking into consideration the extent of the studies already completed and the amount and breadth of studies yet to be completed the student is in a position to complete their studies within a reasonable time period.

 Any illness or other difficult circumstances in the applicant’s life during their studies, participation in social activities or international exchange studies or a traineeship, or systematic elite sports training support the decision to grant an extension.

 An expired right to study can be reinstated with an extension period to whomsoever thus applies.
 If a student’s right to study has already expired when the extension is applied for or the student has not complied with Faculty instructions on the application dates and has as a result lost their study rights before being granted an extended study period, then the re-registration fee is 35 Euros.

 If an extended study period is found to be inadequate for the completion of studies, and the applicant applies for another extension, an extension can be granted for a maximum of four terms (2 years).
 When applying for an extension for the second time or more, the applicant’s graduation plan must include a report of the studies completed during the previous extension period.
 If the studies have progressed according to the original graduation plan, no further reporting is required.